dennisagarwal/deepakagarwal.github.io/README.md

 ### Freelance
 - Perform code review and performing extensive testing to ensure high quality software
 - Design, develop, and unit test applications in accordance with established standards
-- Proficient appliction of HTML, CSS/LESS/SCSS/etc., JavaScript/JQuery, and responsive designing.
+- Proficient appliction of REST,JS,HTML, CSS/LESS/SCSS/etc., JavaScript/JQuery, and responsive designing.
-- Creating RESTful APIs and using third part APIs as per project requirement.
-- Deploying back-end on Heroku and front-end on Netlify.

 <!-- Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
 I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides -->

-### **Engineer/Product Development **
+### **Engineer/Product Development**
 ### Sherwood Innovations Inc

 - Coordinated with cross-functional teams of around 20 to finalize product concept.
 - Engaged in creative and critical thought to optimize design and achieved the targeted KPI of 5% for efficient engineering design.
 - Improved customer’s safety and satisfaction by using design and engineering skills to improve product design.

-### **SOFTWARE DEVELOPER**
-### NAGARRO PVT, LTD

-Worked on java , hybris framework and promotion engine.
-Created registration process, order hostory for amway.
-Worked on emil notifications service for customers

 ---

 ## Education

-### **GURU NANAK DEV UNIVERSITY**
-### BTech Computer Science (2012- 2016)
-GPA 8.75
+### **BrainStation**
+### Diploma, Web Development (2021- 2021)
+### JavaScript Accelerated Program, Juno College of Technology (2021- 2021)
+### Masters in Engineering, University Of Ottawa (2017-2018)

 ---

 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a web developer.

-I enjoy being outdoors, so i go for run everyday.
-I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.
+I like to interact with new people.
+Music, cooking, reading articles, and painting keep me calm.
+I love doing adventure supports.